graphsense/graphsense-tagpack-tool/README.md

 To ingest **new** tagpacks and **skip** over already ingested tagpacks, add the `--add_new` flag to  your arguments:

     tagpack-tool insert --add_new tests/testfiles/

+By default, trying to insert tagpacks from a repository with **local** modifications will **fail**.
+To force insertion despite local modifications, add the ``--no_strict_check`` command-line parameter

+    tagpack-tool insert --force --add_new tests/testfiles/

+By default, tagpacks in the TagStore provide a backlink to the original tagpack file in their remote git repository ([see here](README_tagpacks.md#versioning-with-git)).
+To instead write local file paths instead, add the ``--no_git`` command-line parameter

+    tagpack-tool insert --no_git --add_new tests/testfiles/

 ## Insert GraphSense cluster mappings into database